Current vacancies are listed below.

 MSc degree: you should have earned an MSc degree at a recognized institute for higher education.

-For example: Chinese applicants should hold an MSc degree from a 985 university.
+For example: Chinese applicants should hold an MSc degree from a 985-project university.

 Background: you should have a background that fits the requirements of the project.